caleb531/connect-four/README.md

 ### 1. Install global dependencies

-The project requires Node (>= 8) and Gulp, so make sure you have both installed.
+The project requires Node (>= 18), so make sure you have that installed.

 ### 2. Install project dependencies